pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 }
 ```

-If the `stateChangeUsesBody` is not specified, or is set to true, then the provider state description will be sent as
+If the `stateChangeUsesBody` is not specified, or is set to true, then the provider state description and parameters
- JSON in the body of the request.
-If it is set to false, it will passed as a query parameter.
+will be sent as JSON in the body of the request.
+If it is set to false, they will passed as query parameters.

 #### Teardown calls for state changes [version 3.2.5/2.4.7+]